 Numerous soap opera actors have appeared in the Friday the 13th series of horror movies, which surround the hockey-masked attacker, Jason Voorhees, who began his reign of terror at Camp Crystal Lake in the 1980 original film, which featured Kevin Bacon (Tim Werner, Guiding Light) as Jack.
-In later sequels, Days of our Lives alum, Renee Jones (Lexi Carver) played Sissy in Jason Lives: Friday the 13th Part VI, Staci Greason, also a Days alum (Isabella Black), appeared as Jane in Friday the 13th Part VII: The New Blood, soap vet Scott Reeves, who played Y&R’s Ryan McNeil and GH’s Steve Webber, appeared in Friday the 13th Part VIII: Jason Takes Manhattan as Sean Robertson, and soap alum Peter Barton (Scott Grainger, Y&R/B&B; Eddie Connor, Sunset Beach) was Doug in Friday the 13th: The Final Chapter.
+In later sequels, Days of our Lives alum, Renee Jones (Lexi Carver) played Sissy in Jason Lives: Friday the 13th Part VI, Staci Greason, also a Days alum (Isabella Black), appeared as Jane in Friday the 13th Part VII: The New Blood, soap vet Scott Reeves, who played Young and the Restless’ Ryan McNeil and GH’s Steve Webber, appeared in Friday the 13th Part VIII: Jason Takes Manhattan as Sean Robertson, and soap alum Peter Barton (Scott Grainger, Y&R/Bold and the Beautiful; Eddie Connor, Sunset Beach) was Doug in Friday the 13th: The Final Chapter.

 Another version of this story was written on October 4 2018 by Candace Young and refreshed February 2020 by Christine Fix.